Expand description

 cx.date(date).or_throw(&mut cx)

-§Overloaded Functions
+}§Overloaded Functions

 It’s common in JavaScript to overload function signatures.
 This can be implemented with

-FunctionContext::args_opt
+FunctionContext::args_opt or Context::try_catch.

 fn add(mut cx: FunctionContext, a: f64, b: f64) -> Handle<JsNumber> {